How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 How much do automatic subtitle services cost?

-• Free: YouTube auto-captions, Facebook auto-captions (platform-locked, lower accuracy)
+• Free.
+YouTube auto-captions, Facebook auto-captions (platform-locked, lower accuracy)

-• Affordable AI: VidNotes ($9.99/mo or $49.99/yr), Kapwing (free with watermark or $24/mo)
+• Affordable AI.
+VidNotes ($9.99/mo or $49.99/yr), Kapwing (free with watermark or $24/mo)

-• Professional AI: Descript ($24/mo), Premiere Pro ($22.99/mo)
+• Pro AI.
+Descript ($24/mo), Premiere Pro ($22.99/mo)

 Do automatic subtitles really improve SEO?

-Can automatic subtitles be translated to other languages?
+Can automatic subtitles be translated?

-1. Generate subtitles in the original language using an AI tool
+1. Generate subtitles in the original language

-2. Export the subtitle file (SRT or VTT)
+2. Export the SRT or VTT

 3. Use translation services (Google Translate, DeepL, or human translators)

-4. Import translated text back into subtitle format
+4. Re-import translated text into subtitle format

-5. Upload multiple language tracks to your video platform
+5. Upload multiple language tracks

 Conclusion: Make Your Videos Accessible, Engaging, and Discoverable

-Ready to add automatic subtitles to your videos?
+Ready to add automatic subtitles?

-• Web App: Visit app.vidnotes.app to transcribe videos in your browser
+• Web App.
+Visit app.vidnotes.app

-• Android App: Coming soon!
+• Android App.
+Coming soon

 Get started